niconap/blog/README.md

 }
 ```

 It is also possible to create an author.
 Creating an author is done using `/authors/`.
-In order to create an author you need to submit the necessary information in the following format in the body of your HTTP-request:
+In order to create an author information must be submitted in like this:
 ```json
 {
   "firstname": "Sample name",